An overview of crime statistics for the US

 People do not report crimes to the police for an endless number of reasons, one is that most violent crime happens among people who know each other.

 Your drunk friend could hit you with a beer bottle (an aggravated assault) but you choose to handle it personally.
-But when the National Crime Victimization Survey calls and asks about recent victimizations, you tell them about the assault.
+But when the National Crime Victimization Survey calls and asks about recent victimizations, you tell them about the assault (there is no effort to identify the offender).

 It would take pages to describe the challenges both agencies are having with their crime statistics.
-I’ll summarize with the observation that the FBI moved to a new-comprehensive and robust reporting system but some local law enforcement agencies in 2023 haven’t completed their adoption.
-The FBI plans to release quarterly statistics when the number of participating agencies increases.
+I’ll summarize with the observation that the FBI moved to a new-comprehensive and robust reporting system (National Incident-Based Reporting System) but some local law enforcement agencies in 2023 haven’t completed their adoption.

 The Bureau of Justice Statistics is contemplating a redesign as to how they collect data through the National Crime Victimization Survey (redesign reports are available on their website).